About the course

 Explore areas like:

 Join our progressive and collaborative postgraduate community and make an original contribution to media, design or creative arts research.
-We foster a supportive environment that encourages our researchers to address real world problems in areas like:
+We believe in fostering a supportive intellectual environment that encourages our researchers to address real world problems in areas like:

 - digital media, communication and culture